Indonesia’s E-Commerce market will be one of the best performers in Asia in the coming decade.

 What is Tokopedia?

-In the past years, several big companies, including Alibaba and SoftBank, have invested heavily in the company with funding reaching well above the USD 1 billion mark.
+In the past years, several big companies, including Alibaba and SoftBank, have invested heavily in the company with funding reaching well above the USD 1 billion marks.

 Tokopedia’s business model brings some similarities to Taobao (China) some years back.